Skip to main content

 I have an issue with a government agency, can I still call them for help?
 Can you help me instead?

 • Due to the lapse in funding, many agencies have furloughed workers, so their help desks may have little or no staffing.
-You are encouraged to contact any agency to learn if they are still able to assist you at this time.
+You are encouraged to contact agencies directly to learn if they are still able to assist you at this time.
 You can also contact my office to open a case for you.
 We can contact an agency on your behalf and provide you with updates if they are open or when they re-open at the conclusion of a shutdown.

 I already have a case open with your office, should I do anything during the shutdown?